olewsaa/amateur-radio/on-the-move/README.md

 - set-date-from-SignalK.py --  set the correct time and date.
 - showpos.py  -- Emit a lat, lon position and corresponding Maidenhead grid.
-- update.pos.pat.conf.py --  update the position in pat's config file.
-- update.pos.WSJT-X.conf.py -- update the position in WSJT, JS8Call and TQSL.
+- update.QTH  -- Update the position for Pat, WSJT, JS8Call and TQSL.

-The script update.pos.WSJT-X.conf.py emit a window showing position and which config files that have been updated.
+The script update.QTH open a window showing position and which config files that have been updated.
 ![Control window](https://github.com/olewsaa/amateur-radio/blob/main/on-the-move/QTH-update.png)